mesalock-linux/mesalink/README.md

  * **Memory safety**.
 MesaLink and its dependencies are written in [Rust](https://www.rust-lang.org), a programming language that guarantees memory safety.
-This extremely reduces attack surfaces of an TLS stack exposed in the wild, leaving the remaining attack surfaces auditable and restricted.
+This extremely reduces the attack surfaces of an exposed TLS stack, leaving the remaining attack surfaces auditable and restricted.
  * **Flexibility**.
-MesaLink offers flexible configurations tailored to various needs, for example, IoT, connected home, automobiles, the cloud and more.
+MesaLink offers flexible configurations tailored to various needs, such as IoT, connected home, automobiles, the cloud and more.
  * **Simplicity**.
-MesaLink does not support obsolete or legacy TLS features, in case that misconfigurations introduce vulnerabilities.
+MesaLink does not support obsolete or legacy TLS features to prevent misconfigurations that can introduce vulnerabilities.
  * **Compatibility**.
 MesaLink provides OpenSSL-compatible APIs.
 This makes it a breeze to port an existing OpenSSL project.
  * **Future proof**.
 MesaLink will support quantum-safe ciphersuites,